HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 ***
 ### **Functionality & Features**

-The app will have two types of users, patients and Admin.
+The app will have three types of users, Patients, Doctor and Admin.
-- All users, Patient or Admin will habe the ability to login in using the same login page.
+- All users, Patient, Doctor and Admin, will habe the ability to login in using the same login page.
-- Users will be able to register to create a patient account only.
+- Patient users will be able to register to create a patient account only.

-When a Patient User is logged in they can do the following operations:
+When a Patient User is logged in they can complete the following operations:
 - Use the booking system to search for and select an appointment date and time.
 - Look up their appointment and billing history.
 - Click on a payment button linking them, the patient to payment options.
 - Patient Users can only view their own history.
 - Delete or update their appointment bookings.

-When an Adminstrator logs in they can do the following operations:
+When an Adminstrator logs in they can complete the following operations:
-- View an Admin dahsboard to allow them to list the availibility of the Dentist.
+- View an Admin dahsboard to allow them to list the availibility of the Doctor.
+- Create other Users, Patients or Doctors, therefore allowing Doctor Users to have the required permissions to create appointments by selecting their availibility.
-- Bookings filled.
+- View Bookings filled.
-- Summary of Booking totals
+- View a summary of Booking totals.

+When a Doctor User is logged in they can complete the following operations:
+- Update their availability, therefore creating available appointments for the Patient User to select.
+- View booked appointments.

 ***